BDunham484/super-duper-broccoli/01-Class-Content/19-PWA/02-Challenge/README.md

 To build this text editor, you will start with an existing application and implement methods for getting and storing data to an IndexedDB database.
 You will use a package called `idb`, which is a lightweight wrapper around the IndexedDB API.
 It features a number of methods that are useful for storing and retrieving data, and is used by companies like Google and Mozilla.

-You will deploy this full-stack application to Heroku using the [Heroku Deployment Guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/heroku/heroku-deployment-guide).
+You will deploy this full-stack application to Render using the [Render Deployment Guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/render/render-deployment-guide).

+**Important**: Make sure your submission includes the `.npmrc` file in this starter code.
+This will ensure your application will deploy properly to Render.

 ## User Story